 Advantages and Disadvantages of Synchronous and Asynchronous Transmission

-Synchronous transmission is the transmission of data in units of data frames.
+Synchronous transmission is the data transfer in units of data frames.
 Frame synchronization signals in the form of characters or bit combinations (the latter have high transmission efficiency and reliability) can be used.
 The transmitter or receiver provides a clock signal dedicated to synchronization.
-In short-distance high-speed transmission, the clock signal can be transmitted by a dedicated clock line; when the computer network adopts the synchronous transmission method, the clock synchronization signal is often embedded in the data signal frame to achieve clock synchronization between the receiver and the transmitter.
+In short-distance high-speed large file transfer, the clock signal can be transmitted by a dedicated clock line.
+When the computer network adopts the synchronous transmission method, the clock synchronization signal is often embedded in the data signal frame to achieve clock synchronization between the receiver and the transmitter.

 The asynchronous transmission mode is generally adopted between the computer host and the input and output devices.
 Such as a keyboard, a typical RS-232 serial port (used between a computer and a modem or an ASCII terminal device): the sender can send a character at any time (led by a start bit, and then send all the characters in succession, followed by A dumb bit longer than one bit).